Chinese Herbal Medicine

 What about safety and quality?

-The Chinese herbal products prescribed at my clinic are from from Evergreen Herbs.
+The Chinese herbal products prescribed at my clinic are from Evergreen Herbs.
 Evergreen sets the gold standard in the field for purity, potency, and safety.
 Every country has a set of manufacturing guidelines known as Good Manufacturing Practice (GMP).
-There are two types: Food GMP ensures safety; pharmaceutical GMP verifies both safety and potency.
-While most herbs in the US meet food GMP standards, Evergreen Herbs are unique in that they meet both food and pharmaceutical GMP standards.
+Evergreen Herbs meet both food and pharmaceutical GMP standards.
 This means you can trust the herbs are free of pesticides, contaminants, heavy metal pollutants, and additives.

 How long will I need to take herbs?